Topological expansion of unitary integrals and maps: Tutte-like equations

-Furthermore, if $j$ and $2m$ do not belong to the same cycle in $\rho$, $\carte'$ is connected. \end{lemma} \begin{proof} The proof is almost the same as for Lemma \ref{lem:cc_A}.
+We can now state the counterpart of Lemma \ref{lem:cc_A}. \begin{lemma} If the unitary type map $\carte$ is connected, then the map $\carte'$ has one or two connected components.
+Furthermore, if $j$ and $2m$ do not belong to the same cycle in $\gamma$, $\carte'$ is connected. \end{lemma} \begin{proof} The proof is almost the same as for Lemma \ref{lem:cc_A}.
 Alternatively, we can prove this lemma using Proposition \ref{prop:connectedness}.